googleapis/google-cloud-python/docs/google-cloud-auth.rst

 .. warning::

-    The google-cloud developers want to improve our HTTP handling to support more situations more easily, and use current tooling.
+    The developers of this library want to improve our HTTP handling to support more situations more easily, and use current tooling.

     In order to allow this, this particular mechanism may have to be altered in a backwards-compatible way.
 Therefore, the following section should be considered "private API" that is subject to change.

-Though the ``google-cloud-python`` library uses `google-auth`_ to sign requests and ``httplib2`` for sending requests.
+The ``google-cloud-python`` library uses `google-auth`_ to sign requests and ``httplib2`` for sending requests.

 .. _google-auth: http://google-auth.readthedocs.io/en/stable/

-This is not a stirct requirement:
+This is not a strict requirement:
 The :class:`Client <google.cloud.client.Client>` constructor accepts an
 optional ``_http`` argument in place of a ``credentials`` object.
 If passed, all HTTP requests made by the client will use your